Houston Engineering — Maple Grove, MN

 “Did they want more open, collaborative spaces where you didn’t have your workstation, where you would just sit down and work in an open area?” asked Schultz.
 “People didn’t like that.
 We’ve got a lot of scientists and engineers here, and they wanted their own defined space.”

 Instead, employees said they wanted a modern, industrial-inspired space with open ceilings so the office wouldn’t feel claustrophobic.
 The final design is bold and energetic, with rich wood tones and furniture, carpeting, and finishes designed to complement HEI’s branding.
-It includes a variety of spaces to facilitate the different types of work done by HEI’s technical and management staff.
+The space planning includes a variety of areas to facilitate the different types of work done by HEI’s technical and management staff.
 There are traditional closed offices, along with a large, open work area with high-walled cubicles for heads-down work.
 The design also includes a number of telephone rooms where employees can make private calls and a wellness room.

 Flexible and Innovative